 Marissa has dedicated her legal career to public interest work and is committed to giving a legal a voice to individuals who may not otherwise have an opportunity to be heard.

 Pamela Putnam Silver, Supervising Attorney

-Pamela Putnam Silver is a Staff Attorney at PHLP, based in the Philadelphia office.
+Pamela Putnam Silver is a Supervising Attorney at PHLP, based in the Philadelphia office.
 She began her tenure at PHLP as an Independence Foundation Fellow.
-Ms. Putnam Silver's work focuses on improving access to Medicaid services for seniors and People with disabilities impacted by Community HealthChoices, Pennsylvania’s new managed long-term services and supports program.
+Ms. Putnam Silver's work focuses on improving access to Medicaid services for seniors and people with disabilities impacted by Community HealthChoices, Pennsylvania’s managed long-term services and supports program.